skyscrapers/terraform-rds/README.md

 * [`availability_zone`]: string(optional) The availability zone where you want to launch your instance in
 * [`snapshot_identifier`]: string(optional) Specifies whether or not to create this database from a snapshot.
 This correlates to the snapshot ID you'd find in the RDS console, e.g: rds:production-2015-06-26-06-05.
 * [`name`]: String(optional) Name of the resources (default to <project>-<environment><tag>-rds<number>)
+* [`monitoring_interval`]: string(optional) The interval, in seconds, between points when Enhanced Monitoring metrics are collected for the DB instance.
+To disable collecting Enhanced Monitoring metrics, specify 0.
+Valid Values: 0, 1, 5, 10, 15, 30, 60. (default to 0)

 ### Output:
  * [`rds_port`]: String: The port of the rds